-I was surprised to hear this coming from anyone, let alone my nursing director.
+It was a surprising thing for my nursing director to say.
 She pointed out something I’ll never forget.
 She said, “You don’t know what is happening in the lives of the people that you are passing.
 Family members could be worried about their loved one in poor health.
 They could have just gotten a grim diagnosis.”
 She added, “Your co-workers are working hard too.
 When you ignore them because you’re thinking about your next meeting, you appear to snub them.
 Be in the moment.
 Notice the people around you.
 Interact.”

 She was right.
 I was totally focused on things other than the people in my environment.
 The same thing often happens when clinical staff enter patient rooms.
 The focus is on the checklist of tasks rattling through their heads rather than the person they are serving.
 It’s on the beeping IV, or the dislodged lead.
 And when they focus on the equipment first, they are sending a message that the machines are more important than the person.
 Of course the nurse wants to stop the annoying alarms, but it feels completely different when she enters the room, looks at the patient and says something like, “Mrs. Jones, let me take care of this alarm.
 I’m sure it’s bothering you,” rather than just swooping in and switching off the alarm without a word.